aosabook/500lines/crawler/chapter.md

     """A coroutine wrapped in a Future."""
 ```

 Normally a future is resolved by someone else calling `set_result` on it.
-But a task resolves *itself*, when its coroutine stops.
+But a task resolves *itself* when its coroutine stops.
 Remember from our earlier exploration of Python generators that when a generator returns, it throws the special `StopIteration` exception:

 ```python
     # Method of class Task.